 Typical Croatian food

-Below we introduce typical Croatian food.
+Below we present some typical Croatian food.
 We tried to include a variety of dishes to give you a taste of different regional cuisines you can find in Croatia.
 We are not big meat eaters, so obviously, Istrian and Dalmatian food suits us the best.

-Every seafood restaurant in Croatia have a crni rizot (black risotto) on its menu.
+Every seafood restaurant in Croatia has a crni rizot (black risotto) on its menu.
 Crni rizot is basically a squid risotto.
 Squid ink colors the rice black.
-Besides squids, this risotto often contains other seafood, particularly mussels, clams and other shellfish.
+Besides squids, this risotto often contains other seafood, particularly mussels, clams, and other shellfish.
 Crni rizot is simply a must-try Croatian food.

 This delicious pastry, filled with cottage cheese and sour cream, originated in Slovenia.
 However, today it's a popular Zagreb food, as well as in Hrvatsko Zagorje region.

-Strukli are prepared in two ways: boiled in water or baked in an oven.
+Strukli is prepared in two ways: boiled in water or baked in an oven.
 There is even a restaurant in Zagreb, La Struk, serving only strukli.